 Cover and refrigerate for up to 3 days.
 Bring to room temperature before serving.

-Cake recipe lightly adapted from Grandma Eleanor
+Cake recipe slightly adapted from Grandma Eleanor